Gurrt/software-process/assignment-2/assignment2_combined.md

 The way how Spotify shares their knowledge within the organization is very interesting.
 On the lowest level the Squads have quite some freedom to experiment and create new functionality.
 The different larger structures try to make sure that the knowledge is shared in the organization.

-Now, the problem with HealthCare.gov, is that it was not created by one organization.
+The problem with HealthCare.gov, is that it was not created by one organization.
 It was created by 55 organizations.
 Companies with their own culture, vision and ways of working.
 These are things that are not easily changed.
 Enforcing one work methodology over these 55 organizations would not have worked.
 We do think that some of the structures could have been used.
 Especially the high-level structures are interesting.
 For example, the concepts behind Chapters and Guilds could have been used for HealthCare.gov.
 It would be unrealistic to say that all employees with similar competences should discuss this with each other.
 But perhaps in smaller settings, the different contractors could have shared certain knowledge.

 ### 3.4.4 Knowledge sharing at KLM